 There is a non-refundable deposit of $500USD payable upon reservation, included in your purchase price.
-Any cancellations made before July 15 will receive a full refund minus the non-refundable deposit.
+Any cancellations made 14 days prior to the departure date will receive a full refund minus the non-refundable deposit.
 Cancellations must be made in writing to email@example.com

 Payment due dates:

 Full payment is due immediately to secure your reservation.
 If you would prefer only to pay the deposit for now, please contact us to arrange payment.

 What happens if the weather is terrible?

 Weather in the mountains is unpredictable, and we should expect to see all types of weather, including snow.
 Most of the sites on our tour will be beautiful regardless of the weather, and if necessary we'll arrange alternative itineraries that are better suited to it.
 There's an old saying that goes, "there's no such thing as bad weather, only bad clothing", so make sure you bring good gear and you'll have an amazing time.